cloudmesh/cloudmesh-openapi/paper/_index.md

 ### 2.3 VM Cloud providers

 Cloud computing providers offer their customers on-demand self-service computing resources that are rapidly elastic and accessible via broad network access [^NIST-SP-800-145].
-They accomplish this through the economies of scale achieved by resource pooling (serving multiple customers on the same hardware), and utilizing measured services for fine grained customer billing [^NIST-SP-800-145].
-Examples of cloud providers include Amazon Web Services, Microsoft Azure, Google Cloud Platform, Oracle’s OpenStack based providers, and more.
+They accomplish this through the economies of scale achieved by resource pooling (serving multiple customers on the same hardware) and using measured services for fine grained customer billing [^NIST-SP-800-145].
 Cloud providers offer these resources in multiple service models including infrastructure as a service, platform as a service, software as a service, and, recently, function as a service [^NIST-SP-800-145].
 These providers are rapidly offering new platforms and services ranging from bare-metal machines to AI development platforms like Google’s TensorFlow Enterprise platform [^tensorflow-enterprise], and AI services such as Amazon’s text-to-speech service [^polly].

-Customers can take advantage of cloud computing to reduce overhead expenses, increase their speed and scale of service deployment, and reduce development requirements by utilizing providers’ platforms or services.
+Customers can take advantage of cloud computing to reduce overhead expenses, increase their speed and scale of service deployment, and reduce development requirements by using cloud providers’ platforms or services.
 For example, customers’ developing AI systems can utilize clouds to handle big data inputs for which private infrastructure would be too costly or slow to implement.
-However, having multiple competing cloud providers leads to situations where service availability, performance, and cost may vary greatly.
+However, having multiple competing cloud providers leads to situations where service availability, performance, and cost may vary.
 Customer’s must navigate these heterogeneous solutions to meet their business needs while avoiding provider lock-in and managing organizational risk.
-This may require comparing or utilizing multiple cloud providers to meet various objectives.
+This may require comparing or using multiple cloud providers to meet various objectives.

+Cloudmesh works with a variety of cloud providers including Amazon Web Services, Microsoft Azure, Google Cloud Platform, and Oracle’s OpenStack based providers such as the academic research serving Chameleon Cloud.

 ### 2.4 Containers and Microservices